 – From Sq’éwlets: A Stó:lo-Coast Salish Community in the Fraser River Valley

-An exhibition celebrating the launch of the virtual exhibit is at the Reach Gallery Museum in Abbotsford B.C, from January 26th-May 7th 2017.
+An exhibition celebrating the launch of the virtual exhibit was at the Reach Gallery Museum in Abbotsford B.C, from January 26th-May 7th 2017.
 See the Reach Gallery Press Release here.

 Photographs taken at the opening of our exhibition at the Reach Gallery in Abbotsford, Jan.
 26 2017.